-One, published in the December 10, 2008, issue of the Journal of the American Medical Association, showed that two groups of people who were given financial incentives to lose weight were more successful than those in a control group that followed the same program.
-In one group, members could collect their winnings in a lottery if they met their weight loss goals.
-Members of the other group put up their own money as part of a contract to lose weight and agreed to forfeit it if they didn't meet their weight loss goals in a specified period of time.
-About half of those in the two financial incentives groups succeeded in losing 16 pounds in 16 weeks.
-On average, participants in these groups lost more than 13 pounds compared to an average loss of only 3.9 pounds in the control group.
+When I was first asked about dieting for dollars in 2009, I reported on a study from the University of Pennsylvania showing that two groups of people who were given financial incentives to lose weight were more successful than those in a control group who followed the same program.
+About half of those in the two financially incentivized groups succeeded in losing 16 pounds in 16 weeks, and on average, these participants lost more than 13 pounds compared to an average loss of only 3.9 pounds in the control group.
+That study was published in the December 10, 2008, issue of the Journal of the American Medical Association.

-Losing weight isn't easy.
-You might think that improved health would be motivation enough, but judging from the extent of the worldwide obesity epidemic, it isn't.
 If winning (or, at least, not losing) money is the incentive you need, by all means bet on your ability to lose weight.
-However, if you win, you would be wise to make another, bigger bet that you can keep the weight off.
+However, if you win, you would be prudent to make another, bigger bet that you can succeed at the tougher job of keeping excess pounds off.

 Andrew Weil, M.D.